UK: +44 (0)1223 264428

 The small device clips onto a patient’s nose and monitors breathing rate and heart rate, giving ‘at a glance’ indication of both parameters, and this data is added to a trends graph showing how these measurements have changed over time.
 This enables the medic to focus their efforts on providing care rather than taking measurements but also enables the care giver to understand how the patient’s condition has changed over time.
 The data can then transmitted using Bluetooth low energy to a smartphone app or tablet, enabling other data analyses such as multiple patient triage or situational awareness across the group.

-First response Monitor has won two Red Dot awards, including the coveted 'Best of the Best' award in the Life Science category.
+2016 Two Red Dot: Design Concept awards, including the coveted 'Best of the Best' award in the Life Science category

 Panel speaker that dramatically enhances PC sound quality